 Reports the prevalence of posttraumatic stress disorder (PTSD), major depression, alcohol abuse/dependence, and substance abuse/dependence diagnoses assessed with a structured clinical interview protocol in a population-based, multi-State, age cohort of older adolescents about to exit child welfare systems.

->

-> Screening and Assessment for Substance Use, Mental Health and Co-Occurring Disorders in Adolescents (PDF - 404 KB)
+Screening and Assessment for Co-Occuring Disorders in Adolescents in the Justice System (PDF - 404 KB)

->

-> Fox, Kanary, & Shepler (2014)
+Fox, Kanary, & Shepler (2014)

 The Technical Assistance Network for Children’s Behavioral Health